 The psychiatric assessment specifications published by the FAA require a review of the FAA medical file.
 You will often see specific language placed in correspondence, saying something like this:

 In advance of the evaluation, you will need to authorize us to release a copy of your entire FAA Medical File to the HIMS Psychiatrist/Psychiatrist/chosen evaluators.
 The HIMS Psychiatrist/Psychiatrist/evaluators must comment in their report on having received and reviewed the entire FAA Medical File and address the clinically relevant information in the context of the evaluation.

-Even if not required as a mandate, the FAA could still determine, after your case has been filed, that a psychiatrist should have reviewed the FAA medical file/ Since getting the FAA medical file can take three or four months to arrive, I recommend that the pilot request the FAA medical file as soon as possible even if the file review has not (yet) been required by the agency.
+Even if not required as a mandate, the FAA could still determine, after your case has been filed, that a psychiatrist should have reviewed the FAA medical file.
+I recommend that the pilot request the FAA medical file as soon as possible even if the file review has not (yet) been required by the agency.

-Unless so stated, YOU DO NOT HAVE TO REQUEST A COPY OF A CERTIFIED (BLUE RIBBON) MEDICAL FILE.
-There could be unique reasons to request a Blue Ribbon file but you can usually skip the extra cost in requesting a notarized copy of your record.
+Unless so stated, you do not have to request a copy of a certified (Blue Ribbon) medical file.
+There could be unique reasons to request a Blue Ribbon file but you can usually skip the extra cost and time in producing a notarized copy of your record.

-For more ways to contact the FAA to request your medical file, the FAA publishes THIS PAGE.
+For more ways to contact the FAA about your medical file, the FAA publishes THIS PAGE.